kbrown3687524/amia/README.md

 The first software dependency that needs to be installed is PyMOL Open Source:

-Linux:
+Conda Installation:
 ```
-apt install pymol
+conda install -c schrodinger pymol-bundle
 ```
-Once PyMOL has been installed, successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear:
+Once PyMOL has been installed, successful installation can be tested by calling it from within the virtual environment afterwhich a GUI and Consol Window should appear requesting a license file.
+The academic license can be obtaine from the PyMOL webpage:

 ```
 pymol